logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 * Step 2: `cd hops-kafka-examples/ && mvn package` to build the project

-Next step is to create a Kafka topic at HopsWorks that our application will produce to and consume from.
+Next step is to create a Kafka topic at Hopsworks that our application will produce to and consume from.

 * Step 1: From the project box on the landing page, select a project